About the DC Summer Institutes

 The DC Summer Institute staff provides the same quality of support to students in DC as campus does in Williamsburg.
-Fellows may choose to live at home or another housing arrangement, or they can live in luxury apartments at 450K provided by the W&M Washington Center in the heart of Washington, DC.
+Fellows may choose to live at home or another housing arrangement, or they can live in one of the luxury accomadations provided by the W&M Washington Center in the heart of Washington, DC.

 Additional Study in DC opportunities offered by the Washington Center